aospapp/aosp/platform_testing/libraries/device-collectors/src/main/platform-collectors/res/statsd-configs/README.md

 ## Checking in a config

-To check in a config, follow these steps:
+To check in config(s) for a new set of metrics, follow these steps:

-1. Create a directory under this directory for the new config (e.g. `app-start`).
+1. Create a directory under this directory for the new metrics (e.g. `app-start`).
-2. Put the new config in the subdirectory using the directory name + `.pb` extension.
+2. Put the new config(s) in the subdirectory using the directory name and optionally with additional suffixes if there are multiple configs related to the overarching metrics, with `.pb` extension.
+This ensures that each config has a unique name.
-3. Write a README file explaining what the config does and put it under the new subdirectory.
+3. Write a README file explaining what the config(s) in the new subdirectory does and put it under the new subdirectory.

 # (Internal only) Creating a config